-Brasco was the representative for New York’s 11th congressional district and was a Democrat.
+Brasco was the representative for New York’s 11th congressional district as a Democrat.
 He served from 1967 to 1974.

 Brasco is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Brasco sponsored and cosponsored.
+The chart is based on the bills Brasco sponsored and cosponsored from Jan 3, 1973 to Dec 20, 1974.
 See full analysis methodology.